-Other Information
+Other information

 The directors are responsible for the other information.
-The other information comprises the director's responsibility for the financial reporting, and annexure A: risk report.
-The other information does not include the annual financial statements and our auditor's report thereon.
+The other information comprises the director's responsibility and approval of annual financial statements, which we obtained prior to the date of this auditor's report.
+The other information does not include annual financial statements and our auditor's report thereon.

-Our opinion on the annual financial statements does not cover the other information and we do not express an audit opinion or any form of assurance conclusion thereon.
+Our opinion on the financial statements does not cover the other information and we do not express an audit opinion or any form of assurance conclusion thereon.